Google Analytics tags

 Appendix “I”: Upgrade, Installing Xenon High Intensity Discharge (HID) low-beam headlight bulbs

-Disclaimer: The content of this document relates to the Porsche 993 (911 1995 to1998) I am not a professional automotive technician and some of the opinions expressed in this document are just that, opinions, therefore, please feel free to use this document at your own risk.
-Many times a lot can be learned by simply watching qualified professionals work on your 993
+Disclaimer: The content of this document relates to the Porsche 993 (911 1995 to 1998).
+I am not a professional automotive technician, and some of the opinions expressed in this document are just that, opinions; therefore, please feel free to use this document at your own risk.
+Many times, a lot can be learned by simply watching qualified professionals work on your 993

 Appendix “I”: